AgileBIM/FabCOD/docs/wiki/DBLOCKINFO-SubObject.md

 SetVersion(NewVersion: NUMBER, Reason: STRING)
 ##### Arguments
 - **NewVersion** as: NUMBER
-  - Remarks: Number representing new version.
+  - Remarks: Number representing the new version.
 - **Reason** as: STRING
   - Remarks: String description of the reason for the change.
 ##### Returns